EstimatedEst. Read Time: 13 minutes

 MISTAKE #2: NOT SQUEEZING THE SHOULDER BLADES

-As you’ve seen me bang out a couple reps of the Incline Bench Press at 30 degrees, notice the position of my shoulder.
+As you’ve seen me bang out a couple reps of the dumbbell variation of the Inclined Bench Presses at 30 degrees, notice the position of my shoulder.

 When the front delt becomes dominant, our shoulders tend to round forward.
 A lot of people reading this are probably sitting there right now with shoulders rounded forward.